oneortwo/moonshine/README.md

 ## Prerequisites
 - [node.js](https://github.com/joyent/node/wiki/Installation)
-- connect, just run `npm install connect`

 ## How to do it
 - Check out this projekt
-- install connect, see above
+- install connect, just run `npm install connect` in the project folder
 - run `node moonshine.js`